codingantony/curly-octo-train/ReadMe.md

 <p>candyman was inocent all along, but thier narrow mind didn't allowed to see the picture</p>
 <p>once there was a boy who played in the backyard</p>
 <p>white girl accused him of stealing something</p>
+<p>which boy didn't commit, hence he was send to jail just beacause of that</p>